thiagopaixao/astro_sveltia/src/content/pages/expulsions.md

         mobile: ''
       - type: Text
         hasDropCap: false
-        content: Mining blocks often overlap with demarcated and non-demarcated indigenous territories, communal lands and ecological reserves, generating conflicts over land and water with local communities.
-According to the project [Environmental Justice Atlas](https://ejatlas.org/), there current exists at least 56 water and land conflicts related to mining in the Amazon basin.
+        content: Mining, illegal or legal, is widespread throughout Amazonia, happening at both small and large scales.
+It is estimated that mining concessions [covers 21% of the total surface of the Amazon basin.](https://issuu.com/darperu/docs/megaproyectos_ingles_final) This is equivalent of imagining a territory over twice larger than Spain, predominantly formed by primary forests and innumerable freshwater streams, completely zoned for extraction – a mega-mine operating on planetary scale.
+      - type: Spacer
+        desktop: 500px
+        tablet: ''
+        mobile: ''
       - type: MapView
         txtColor: ''
         bgColor: ''
         mapView: map1_view2
+      - type: Text
+        hasDropCap: false
+        content: Mining blocks often overlap with demarcated and non-demarcated indigenous territories, communal lands and ecological reserves, generating conflicts over land and water with local communities.
+According to the project [Environmental Justice Atlas](https://ejatlas.org/), there current exists at least 56 water and land conflicts related to mining in the Amazon basin.
       - type: Spacer
         desktop: 500px
         tablet: ''
         mobile: ''
+      - type: MapView
+        txtColor: ''
+        bgColor: ''
+        mapView: map1_view3
       - type: Text
         hasDropCap: false
         content: Mining concessions cover about 11% of the Ecuadorian territory.
 They are mainly concentrate in the southern flank of the Amazon region.
 These concessions are in conflict with indigenous territories and protected ecological reserves.
-      - type: MapView
-        txtColor: ''
-        bgColor: ''
-        mapView: map1_view3
       - type: Spacer
         desktop: 500px
         tablet: ''
         mobile: ''
+      - type: MapView
+        txtColor: ''
+        bgColor: ''
+        mapView: map1_view4
       - type: Text
         hasDropCap: false
         content: This massive push in the mining frontier in Ecuador is driven by several projects of “mega-mining.”
 Three ofthem – Mirador, San Carlos-Panantza, and Frutal del Norte – are situated next to each other in region of the Cordillera del Cóndor mountain range in Shuar ancestral territory, south of the Ecuadorian Amazon.
-      - type: MapView
-        txtColor: ''
-        bgColor: ''
-        mapView: map1_view4
       - type: Spacer
         desktop: 500px
         tablet: ''